Abdul-Wasiq/AI-Interview-Taker/docs/bugs.md

 ## User Profile Before Interview Starts
 Ask experience level, technologies used, and the role they're applying for.
 Personalize every interview based on this — a React developer and a Python developer should get completely different interviews.

+## use introduction like a data to use to ask questions